-Revisiting John Lennon’s First Solo Concert
+When John Lennon Played His First Solo Concert

 His first call was to George Harrison, who declined because he didn't want to play avant-garde music.
-So he called Clapton, who agreed, followed by drummer Alan White and bassist Klaus Voorman, a friend from the Beatles' Hamburg days who designed the cover for Revolver.
+So he called Clapton, who agreed.
+The band was rounded out by future Yes drummer Alan White and bassist Klaus Voorman, a friend from the Beatles' Hamburg days who designed the cover for Revolver.

-Next came three Lennon originals: "Yer Blues," -- which Clapton had played with Lennon at the Rolling Stones' Rock and Roll Circus a year earlier -- "Cold Turkey" and "Give Peace a Chance," for which Lennon improvised lyrics when he couldn't remember the original ones.
+Next came three Lennon originals: "Yer Blues" – which Clapton had played with Lennon at the Rolling Stones' Rock and Roll Circus a year earlier – "Cold Turkey" and "Give Peace a Chance," for which Lennon improvised lyrics when he couldn't remember the originals.

 Then it was Yoko Ono's turn, with "Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow)" and the 12-minute "John John (Let's Hope for Peace)," which consisted of Ono repeatedly screaming over a wall of feedback.